Radiometric sensitivity and resolution of synthetic tracking imaging for orbital debris monitoring: Introduction

 Filtering with such extended filter banks and ultimately with exact TLE projections presents an advantage to LEO observations with a wide FOV camera by tightly constraining the orbital parameters.
 Six parameters are needed to describe a Keplerian orbit.
-It is generally assumed that the observable states of an optical measurement are angle and angle rates, e.g., ${\bf x} \in \mathbb{R}^4$, and no information can be reliably used to determine the other two states representing angular acceleration. \cite{milani+etal-2004} This lead to the definition of admissible regions or a region of hypotheses consistent with a particular $\mathbb{R}^4$ observation. \cite{murphy-2018} While the $\mathbb{R}^4$ assumption is largely true for GEO due to the large radial distance to the object and very low angular rates that do not change over the relatively narrow FOV, LEO is very different.
-LEO has very high angular rates which change significantly from near zenith to near horizon.
+It is generally assumed that the observable states of an optical measurement are angle and angle rates, e.g., ${\bf x} \in \mathbb{R}^4$, and no information can be reliably used to determine the other two states representing angular acceleration. \cite{milani+etal-2004} This leads to the definition of admissible regions or a region of hypotheses consistent with a particular observation $\mathbb{R}^4$. \cite{murphy-2018} While the assumption $\mathbb{R}^4$ is largely true for GEO because of the large radial distance to the object and the very low angular rates that do not change over the relatively narrow FOV, LEO is very different.
+LEO has very high angular rates that change significantly from near zenith to near horizon.
 Such angular rate variations can be captured by a wide FOV camera design providing the other two undetermined states.
-Thus optical measurements that enable ${\bf x} \in \mathbb{R}^6$ including angular acceleration significantly constrains the search space enabling the discovery of LEO objects with full orbital parameters.
+Thus, optical measurements that enable ${\bf x} \in \mathbb{R}^6$ including angular acceleration significantly constrain the search space allowing the discovery of LEO objects with full orbital parameters.